-The Hotties of Harm Reduction calendar is returning.
-The original team behind the calendars have decided that the time is right, we need more beauty in the world.
+The Hotties of Harm Reduction fundraising calendar is returning.
+The original team behind the calendars have decided that the time is right, we need more beauty in the world and harm reduction needs more money.
 We were deep into planning for the photoshoot for October 2020, then the pandemic happened and the world closed down.

 We now plan to do a full hotties photoshoot at the location will be in Puerto Rico to coincide with the National Harm Reduction Conference. which we hope will be in 2022.
 Timing the shoot with the conference allows us to maximise the number of people we can include… and, well… Puerto Rico!